-As of December 31, 2021, cash and cash equivalents consisted of cash of \$219 million, repurchase agreements of \$125 million, and U.S. treasury bills of \$1,224 million.
+As of December 31, 2022, cash and cash equivalents consist of cash of \$63.8 million and repurchase agreements of \$462.1 million.

-As of December 31, 2020, cash and cash equivalents consisted of cash of \$159.0 million, repurchase agreements of \$22.8 million, and U.S. treasury bills of \$1.0 million.
+As of December 31, 2021, cash and cash equivalents consist of cash of \$219 million, repurchase agreements of \$125 million, and U.S. treasury bills of \$1,224 million.

-All net realized and unrealized appreciation (depreciation) in the table above are reflected in the accompanying consolidated financial statements.
+All net realized and unrealized appreciation (depreciation) in the table above are reflected in the accompanying financial statements.

-The Foundation's policy is to recognize transfers between Level 1, 2 or 3 as if they occurred as of the beginning of the reporting period.
+The Foundation's policy is to recognize transfers between Levels 1, 2 or 3 as if they occurred as of the beginning of the reporting period.

-For the years ended December 31, 2021 and 2020, there were no transfers between Levels 1, 2 and 3.
+For the years ended December 31, 2022 and 2021, there were no transfers between Levels 1, 2 and 3.

-Based on the information made available to the Foundation, there are no concentrations in any underlying individual security or issuer in amounts greater than 5% of the Foundation's consolidated net assets as of December 31, 2021 and 2020.
+Based on the information made available to the Foundation, there are no concentrations in any underlying individual security or issuer in amounts greater than 5% of the Foundation's net assets as of December 31, 2022 and 2021.